Copper Fire

 The Problem

 Launching something new is one of the hardest communications challenges there is.
-There’s no existing audience to activate, no legacy to reference, no proof of concept to point to.
-Just a vision — and the work required to make strangers care about something that didn’t exist yesterday.
+There’s no existing audience to activate, no legacy to reference, no proof of concept, just a vision and the work to make strangers care about something that didn’t exist yesterday.
+That was the starting point for the CalHOPE Courage Award, a first-of-its-kind recognition for courageous student-athletes at universities across California.
+The award’s value was real, but none of the people it needed to reach had any reason to know it yet.

 The Cost